acaptain52/AOC-2023/Day3/README_DAY3.md

 #For part 1 I struggled and had to leverage youtube to solve.
 This is not my solution, but I am studying it to understand how it works.
 Thanks to https://www.youtube.com/@hyper-neutrino for the solution found at
 https://www.youtube.com/watch?v=ZFGX5D9mi-4

 #For part 2 I have not started yet but will try it before leveraging the video.
 It may help solidify my understanding to the solution for part 2
+##I needed help with part 2 as well.
+Will keep studying until I understand it

 --- Day 3: Gear Ratios ---